sepehrfard/RockPaperScissor/README.md

 vid2pic.py
 Using the recorded video, nth frame of the video is saved to create thousands of images for training and testing.

+rps_train.ipynb
+Used for training and finetuning classifer model.

 play_rps.py
 Launch the webcam classifier, where using the trained model, hand gestures are classified.